Harrison Ludington: Political career

 Politically, Ludington was originally a Whig, but joined the Republican Party when it was organized in 1856.
-He was elected to the Milwaukee City Council in 1861 and 1862, and was elected mayor three times, in 1871, 1873, and 1874.
+He was elected to the Milwaukee Board of Aldermen in 1861 and 1862 for the 4th ward, and was elected mayor three times, in 1871, 1873, and 1874.
 The 1873 election, however, was quite irregular.
 In the spring general election, Ludington was defeated by his Democratic opponent, Levi Kellogg.
 However Kellogg was ruled ineligible because he was already holding another office.
 Kellogg resigned his other office, and a special election was called less than a month after the original election.
 In that special election, Ludington prevailed over Kellogg.

 During his third term as Mayor, he was chosen as the Republican nominee for Governor of Wisconsin, challenging incumbent Democrat William Robert Taylor.
 In the 1875 general election, Ludington prevailed with a margin of just 601 votes.

 In his capacity as governor, Harrison Ludington facilitated promotion of commercial activity.
 He also undid changes in the financial sector made by his predecessor.
 He stood against state regulation of railroads.
 Under his administration the infamous Potter law was repealed, which was supposed to drastically increase government intervention in the railroad business.
 He also replaced the railroad commission, made up of three members with powers of establishing rates for the railroads, by a single commissioner who lacked such authority.
 Ludington declined renomination for the position of governor in 1879 due to pressure from younger members of the Republican party.